Yuta Fujiwara: Career

-Formula 4

-2022

 In 2022, Fujiwara made his single-seater debut in the F4 Japanese Championship for Bionic Jack Racing.
 Despite a mid-season switch to Akiland Racing, Fujiwara only scored a best result of 11th at Autopolis and ended the season 22nd in the points with no points.

-2023

 In 2023, Fujiwara stayed with Akiland Racing for his sophomore season in the F4 Japanese Championship.
-In the season opening race at Fuji, Fujiwara finished 10th to score his maiden points in the championship.
+In the season opening race at Fuji, Fujiwara finished tenth to score his maiden points in the championship.
 Following three score-less rounds, Fujiwara returned to the points at Sugo, by finishing sixth in race two.
 He finished 17th in the standings on nine points.